Allison Ksiazkiewicz

 Base is black.
 Shoulder & neck is decorated with fishes & seaweeds.
 Black-figure wine mixing vessel.

-A temple scene with two people and three dogs.
+A temple scene with two people and three Chihuahua dogs.
+Red-figure mixing bowl.

 Copyright © 2025 Allison Ksiazkiewicz - All Rights Reserved.